matt1432/MusicBot/README.md

 ### To allow building the project from source
 [PR-1703](https://github.com/jagrosh/MusicBot/pull/1703)

+And I've now bumped the versions up to the newest [lavaplayer](https://mvnrepository.com/artifact/dev.arbjerg/lavaplayer)/[lavalink](https://maven.lavalink.dev/#/releases/dev/lavalink/youtube/common) versions.
+I will try to update this automatically in the future.

 ## Easy deployment via docker

 Additionally, i thought a corresponding docker image would make things better: